-- 7.1 Workmanship Quality Lot Determination The determination is based on a sample size (n) and acceptance number (c) as outlined in the Seafood Inspection Manual, Part 4. - 7.1.1 The acceptance number (c) is not exceeded. - 7.1.1.1 - The highest quality assessment assigned to a single sample unit for Workmanship Quality Attributes. - 7.1.2 The acceptance number (c) is exceeded. - 7.1.2.1 - The lowest quality assessment assigned to a single sample unit for Workmanship Quality Attributes - 7.2 Sensory Quality Lot Determination The lowest quality assessment assigned to a single sample unit for Sensory Quality Attributes. - 7.3 Lot Quality Determination - The lowest determination assigned to either Workmanship Quality Lot Determination or Sensory Quality Lot Determination.
+7.1 - Workmanship Quality Lot Determination - The determination is based on a sample size (n) and acceptance number (c) as outlined in the Seafood Inspection Manual, Part 4.

+7.1.1.1 - The highest quality assessment assigned to a single sample unit for Workmanship Quality Attributes.

+7.1.2.1 - The lowest quality assessment assigned to a single sample unit for Workmanship Quality Attributes

+7.2 - Sensory Quality Lot Determination - The determination is based on a sample size (n) and acceptance number (c) as outlined in the Seafood Inspection Manual, Part 4 Chapter 17.

+7.2.1.1 - The highest quality assessment assigned to a single sample unit for Workmanship Quality Attributes is the Sensory Quality Lot Determination.

+7.2.2.1 - The lowest quality assessment assigned to a single sample unit for Workmanship Quality Attributes is the Sensory Quality Lot Determination.

+7.3 - Lot Quality Determination - The lowest determination assigned to either Workmanship Quality Lot Determination or Sensory Quality Lot Determination.

-Lot Quality Determination and Use of NOAA SIP Official Insignia If Workmanship Quality Lot Determination is and Sensory Quality Lot Determination is then Lot Quality Determination is and the lot is eligible for use of the following NOAA SIP Official Insignia.
-High High High US Grade A Shield PUFI Mark Medium High Medium PUFI Mark Acceptable High Acceptable None High, Medium, or Acceptable Acceptable Acceptable None
+Lot Qua Lot Quality Determination and Use of NOAA SIP Official Insignia If Workmanship Quality Lot Determination is... and Sensory Quality Lot Determination is then Lot Quality Determination is and the lot is eligible for use of the following NOAA SIP Official Insignia.
+High High High US Grade A Shield PUFI Mark Medium High Medium PUFI Mark

+Acceptable High Acceptable None

+High, Medium, Acceptable Acceptable None

+or Acceptable / locplable / looptable None